-The East Goshen Township Parks and Open Space Map on page 31 and Table 1 East Goshen Township Parks and Open Spaces on page 33 present the location of parks in East Goshen Township.
+The East Goshen Township Parks and Open Spaces Map on page 31 presents the location of parks in East Goshen Township.
 It is important to note that East Goshen Township Park and Applebrook Park are nearly centrally located in the community.
 The area south of Strasburg Road is under-served having no parkland with little chance of securing any due to the extent of development there.
 The challenge in this area is that it is also the location of most of the multi-family housing units of the Township.
 The facilities shown in Appendix A Table 2 indicate that residents in this area of the Township have access to recreational opportunities in the complexes where they reside.
 Providing safe connections for walking and bicycling to access community parks can help to mitigate the lack of parkland; however, doing so will be a challenge.